Magic circle (mathematics): Yang Hui magic eight circles in a square

+64 numbers (1–64) are arranged in eight circles, each with eight numbers; each circle sums to 260.
+The total sum of all numbers is 2080 (=8×260).
+The circles are arranged in a 3×3 square grid with the center area open in a way that also makes the horizontal / vertical sum along the central columns and rows is 260, and the total sum of the numbers along both diagonals is 520.

 Yang Hui magic nine circles in a square

 72 numbers from 1 to 72, arranged in nine circles of eight numbers in a square; with neighbouring numbers forming four additional eight number circles: thus making a total of 13 eight number circles:

 Extra circle x1 contains numbers from circles NW, N, C, and W; x2 contains numbers from N, NE, E, and C; x3 contains numbers from W, C, S, and SW; x4 contains numbers from C, E, SE, and S.